baetyl/baetyl/doc/us-en/tutorials/Message-transfer-among-devices-with-hub-module.md

 > + The operating system as mentioned in this document is Darwin.
 > + The MQTT client toolkit as mentioned in this document is [MQTTBOX](../Resources-download.md#mqttbox-download).

-Different from [Connection Test](./Device-connect-to-OpenEdge-with-hub-module.md), if you want to transfer MQTT messages among multiple MQTT clients, you need to configure the connect information, topic permission, and router rules.
+Different from [Device-connect-to-OpenEdge-with-hub-module](./Device-connect-to-OpenEdge-with-hub-module.md), if you want to transfer MQTT messages among multiple MQTT clients, you need to configure the connect information, topic permission, and router rules.
 More detailed configuration of Hub module, please refer to [Hub module configuration](./Config-interpretation.md#local-hub-configuration).

 This document uses the TCP connection mode as an example to test the message routing and forwarding capabilities of the Local Hub Module.

 ## Workflow

-- Step 1：Startup OpenEdge in Docker container mode
+- Step 1：Startup OpenEdge in docker container mode.
-- Step 2：MQTTBOX connect to Local Hub Module by TCP connection mode, more detailed contents please refer to [Device connect to OpenEdge with Local Hub Module](./Device-connect-to-OpenEdge-with-hub-module.md)
+- Step 2：MQTTBOX connect to Local Hub Module by TCP connection mode, more detailed contents please refer to [Device connect to OpenEdge with Local Hub Module](./Device-connect-to-OpenEdge-with-hub-module.md).
-    - If connect successfully, then subscribe the MQTT topic due to the configuration of Local Hub Module
+    - If connect successfully, then subscribe the MQTT topic due to the configuration of Local Hub Module.
-    - If connect unsuccessfully, then retry `Step 2` operation until connect successfully
+    - If connect unsuccessfully, then retry `Step 2` operation until it connect successfully.
-- Step 3：Check the publishing and receiving messages through MQTTBOX
+- Step 3：Check the publishing and receiving messages via MQTTBOX.

 ## Message Routering Test